jwagrunner/Java_Inheritance/README.md

 # Java_Inheritance
 Information about assignment below:

-Note: The codes used in the following projects were taken from various sources abd modified as instructed from professor.
+Note: The codes used in the following projects were taken from various sources and modified as instructed from professor.

 UNC Charlotte Course: ECGR-4090